 What is social housing?

-Social housing is rented property that’s owned and managed by social landlords – usually councils and housing associations.
-It’s cheaper than privately rented housing and offers greater security for tenants.
+Social housing is rented property that’s owned and managed by social landlords – usually local councils and housing associations.
+It’s cheaper than privately rented housing and offers greater, longer-term security for tenants.

 Waiting lists are often long and there is high demand for social housing.